Integrated Hierarchical Decision-Making in Inverse Kinematic Planning and Control: An Interior-Point Method for SHQP

-Computing the Newton step $\Delta \hat{z}_l$ in \eqref{eq:newtonstep} is of order $O(n_r^3)$ (for example by using a Cholesky decomposition).
-The number of sparse constraints affect the computations of the left hand side \eqref{eq:lhs1}, \eqref{eq:lhs2}, \eqref{eq:lhs3} only linearly ($O(n_r^2m_{\mathbb{C}_l})$).
-This is in line with the approaches in~\cite{Koh2007,Loris2009,Borsic2012} for unconstrained $\ell_1$-regularization problems.
-However, it differs from the methods chosen in the robotics examples~\cite{Berret2008,Polverini2019} which scale to third order $O((n+m_{\mathbb{C}_l})^3)$ as the auxiliary variables are not eliminated.
+Computing the Newton step $\Delta {z}_l$ in~\eqref{eq:newtonstep} requires $O(n_r^3)$ operations, for example when using a Cholesky decomposition.
+The number of sparse constraints $\vert{\bC_l}\vert$ affects the matrix-matrix multiplications in~\eqref{eq:newtonstep} only linearly ($O(n_r^2\vert{\bC_l}\vert)$).
+This scaling behavior aligns with results from unconstrained $\ell_1$-regularization methods~\citep{Koh2007,Loris2009,Borsic2012}, but contrasts with common robotics formulations~\citep{Berret2008,Polverini2019}, which exhibit cubic scaling $O((n+\vert{\bC_l}\vert)^3)$ because auxiliary variables are not eliminated.